-- Allow building permit applications, including payments, attachments, drawings, and other documents, to be submitted electronically. - Post the current status of every building permit application received on its website. - Post the agency's procedures for reviewing, processing, and approving building permit applications on its website. - 52 Review additional information for an application for a development permit or development order within a - Allow building permit applicants 10 business days to correct an application for a single-family residential dwelling that was initially denied by the local enforcement agency.

-Reduce permit fees by specified amounts after failing to meet statutory deadlines for reviewing certain building permit applications.
+- Allow building permit applications, including payments, attachments, drawings, and other documents, tobe submitted electronically. - 44 Post the current status of every building permit application received on its website. - 45 Post the agency's procedures for reviewing, processing, and approving building permit applications on its46 website. - 47 Review additional information for an application for a development permit or development order within a48 certain time-period. - Allow building permit applicants 10 business days to correct an application for a single-family residential dwelling that was initially denied by the local enforcement agency. - Reduce permit fees by specified amounts after failing to meet statutory deadlines for reviewing certain building permit applications.